View Screen Reader-Friendly Version

 Job Description

-The goal of case management services is to help clients become aware they have indicators of hoarding disorder and provide them with a plan to successfully address all the life problems that come with the disorder.
-Catholic Charities’ Hoarding Intervention and Treatment Program is the only program of its kind in the nation, offering a comprehensive, holistic approach to addressing hoarding disorder.
+The goal of Catholic Charites' Hoarding Intervention and Treatment Program is to help individuals who have indicators of hoarding disorder to create safe and stable housing.
+By working along the side of our clients, we help them address the many barriers that come with the disorder.
+This is the only program of its kind in the nation, offering a comprehensive, holistic approach to addressing hoarding disorder.
 This innovative program provides support by combining case management, in-home coaching, therapy, and community collaboration to improve clients' lives.
 We empower individuals to regain control of their living spaces, lives, and finally address the root causes of their hoarding.
+This is a unique and innovative position is for those who like a challenge, and who want to make a difference in the community.
+Without our services these individuals don't have anywhere else to turn.

 As a Hoarding Case Manager, you will provide compassionate care and support to clients by addressing hoarding disorder.
 Give support to clients by collaborating with home coaches and therapists to perform a comprehensive assessment, including providing harm reduction along with assessing all six of the hoarding attributes and developing action plans for each.
+Participate in leading different groups such as support group, wellness classes, and working with clients- hands on in their homes.
 You will also be educating the community on hoarding disorder and providing solutions to this complex disorder.

 Requirements